Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

-Note that the set ${\cal H}$ can be seen as the set of all seminorms on $\R^2$.
+Note that ${\cal H}$ can be seen as the set of all seminorms on $\R^2$.
 However, a convenient and clever way to view ${\cal H}$ is as a closed subset of the Banach space $X$ of all $1$-homogeneous continuous functions equipped with the norm

-As will become clear later, this closure property explains why we choose the extended set ${\cal H}$, rather than the set of all positive and convex anisotropies, in order to successfully carry out the spectral program \ref{itemA} and \ref{itemB}.
+As will become clear later, this closure property explains why we choose ${\cal H}$, rather than the smaller set of all positive convex anisotropies, in order to successfully carry out the spectral optimization program \ref{itemA} and \ref{itemB}.